 If you are taking Valsartan, you are likely taking it to treat high blood pressure or heart failure, which are both serious conditions.
 This recall does not mean you have to change your medication treatment plan.
 You can find generic Valsartan manufacturers that are not affected by this recall, although pricing may have gone up.

-3. There are other drugs in this same class of medication than can work just as well or the same—8 to be exact.
+3. There are other drugs in this same class of medication that can work just as well or the same—8 to be exact.

 This class of drugs is known as angiotensin receptor blockers, or ARBs.
 ARBs help to dilate or widen blood vessels which reduce blood pressure and gives your heart a break from working so hard.
 Here are the 8 ARB’s that are currently available: